option26/quarantine-hero/README.md

 With all that, you should be good to go.
 In case you missed something or some step was unclear, please create an issue in this repository.

 # Necessary Environment variables for CI / CD
-- `TOKEN`: A GitHub used for committing code to the GH pages branch
+- `TOKEN`: A GitHub token used for committing code to the GH pages branch
 - `FIREBASE_TOKEN`: A Firebase token for deploying the functions to firebase
 - `SENTRY_AUTH_TOKEN`: A Sentry token used for creating a new release after deploying to production